-Michael Cass is an experienced land use planner with 17+ years in the public and non-profit sectors.
-Cass has served as Director-Elect on the Northern Section Board since January 2021; he previously served as Treasurer (2019-2021) and East Bay Regional Activity Coordinator (2018-2019).
-Professionally, Michael currently is a Principal Planner for the City of Dublin, where he focuses on advanced planning.
-Before Dublin, Cass was Principal Planner of Long-Range & Sustainability Policy with the City of Concord (2016-2019) and a planner with the City of Lafayette (2004-2016).
-He holds a B.A. in communication from St. Mary’s College of California and a certificate in land use and environmental planning from UC Davis Extension.
-Cass also serves as an Advisory Board Member for Sustainable Contra Costa.
+Michael P. Cass is an experienced land use planner with over 18 years’ experience in the public and non-profit sectors.
+Cass is the Director of the APA California Chapter – Northern Section (2023-2024) and has previously served as director-elect (2021-2022), treasurer (2019-2021), and East Bay regional activity coordinator (2018-2019).
+Professionally, he is the Planning Manager for the City of Martinez.
+Before Martinez, Cass was principal planner for the City of Dublin (2019-2022), principal planner of long-range and sustainability policy for the City of Concord (2016-2019), and planner for the City of Lafayette (2004-2016).
+He holds a BA in communication from St. Mary’s College of California and a certificate in land use and environmental planning from UC Davis Extension.
+Cass also serves as an advisory board member for Sustainable Contra Costa.

 Veronica has been Northern Section’s Administrative Director since 2019.
 She had been Co-director of the Emerging Planners Group and played a role in creating the YPG Steering Committee in 2017.
 She is a senior planner in the Legislative Affairs Section of the San Francisco Planning Department.
 Flores holds a master of urban planning from San Jose State University and a B.A. in sociology from UC Berkeley.